aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 ## Introduction: Switch Statement (10 mins)

-The switch statement can be used for multiple branches based on a number or string:
+The switch statement can be used for multiple branches based on a number or `String`:

 ```java
   String food = "apple";